top of page

 • Low-Tech Methods: You can grow them in buckets, bags, or even on logs.

 • Substrate Versatility: They flourish on agricultural byproducts like straw, corn stalks, sawdust, and even everyday waste like coffee grounds and cardboard.
-This means you can often source your growing medium for free or very cheaply.
+This means you can often source your growing medium for free or cheaply.

 2. Fast Track to Harvest